 Directory: Enter the name of the drive and directory where the new image will be saved.
-User may either type the path information, or use the Browse Folder dialog;
+User may either type the path information, or use the Browse button to locate it from a standard Browse Folder dialog;

 Sub: The sub directory for the Quick Save under the Base directory.
-The Sub can be None, Date(YYYYMMDD) or Year(YYYY) Month(MM)\Day(DD).
+The Sub can be None, Date(YYYYMMDD) or Year(YYYY)\ Month(MM)\Day(DD).
 The default is None;